is a genetic neurological disease that

 and clocks.
 These may include to-do lists, signs around the house, an alarm clock,

-or a wrist watch with an alarm.Keep an appointment book for all dates.Have the person keep a log of things he has done.
-(This can help with memory.)
+or a wrist watch with an alarm.Make use of your cell phone and/or tablet with calendars, alarms, and apps.Keep an appointment book for all dates.Keep a log of completed tasks.
+This can help with memory.

-There will be changes in the emotional and behavioral state of the patient.
+There will be changes in the emotional and behavioral states of the person you are caring for.
 You may see: Depression

 People with Huntington's disease lose their ability to control

 emotions.
 They may respond to denials with temper tantrums.